h14k3r/Obsidan/SQLi.md

 #### inband
   > Attacker uses the same communication channels to launch the attack & gather the results of the attack
-> using a single quote to break the database and the error revealing what database is being used & what version -
+> using a single quote to break the database and the error revealing what database is being used & what version
-For example: error -->> force the database to give you an error & resulting in more information about how things operate at the backend.
+- error -->> force the database to give you an error & resulting in more information about how things operate at the backend.
-  union -->>
+- union -->>